 Referral agencies, such as the Department of Environmental Resource Management (DERM) or the Department of Transport & Main Roads (DTMR), need time to assess an application.
 If your application is required to be referred to an external agency, you may like to contact the agency to find out their requirements prior to lodgement.

-Development applications lodged with Council that contain insufficient owner's consent details will be deemed not 'properly made' under section s261 of the Sustainable Planning Act 2009.
+Development applications lodged with Council that contain insufficient owner's consent details will be deemed not 'properly made' under section 51 of the Planning Act 2016.

 The following requirements apply in terms of owners consent: